 Glen has directed the Roseville Big Band (www.rosevillebigband.org) since 1989.
 He has written several compositions for the band, including their theme song, Dance to the Big Band Swing.

 Glen plays trombones—from soprano to bass—and euphonium, piano, and timpani in the Minneapolis Trombone Choir and has contributed numerous compositions to their repertoire.
-He also plays trombone and cornet in two traditional jazz bands.
+He also plays trombone and cornet in traditional jazz bands and fills in on brass and percussion in local orchestras.

 He plays euphonium in the Sheldon Theatre Brass Band (STBB), based in Red Wing, Minnesota.
 The STBB gave the premiere brass band performance of Agnus Dei and several of his other compositions, including Bur Oak Suite, The Express, and Christmas is Just 'Round the Corner .
-The STBB’s CD Black, White, and Blue includes Glen’s upbeat setting of the folk song John Henry, as a 21st century Brass-Driving Man.
+The STBB’s CD Black, White, and Blue includes Glen’s musical depiction of the folk hero John Henry as a 21st century Brass-Driving Man.